Some time ago I was admiring the trees in my neighborhood while taking my morning stroll.

 There are times in our life when clinging is (or at least seems) necessary.

 Struggle isn’t a bad thing.
-It can makes us stronger.
+It can make us stronger.
 It can teach us.
 It can get us through a bad spell.
 But we aren’t meant to struggle forever.
 Our default is connection, wholeness, and life.

 This got me thinking: